 For a fact, reposting another person’s work is plagiarism that might land you in some copyright and legal issues.
 Overall, there is so much information to consume online, that people do not have room for redundant information.
 If you are having one of those days that your creativity is on the low, is it really worth risking Google penalizing your site just from duplicating content?

 Google, by far and large, prefers websites with unique and original content.
 If you want to reconsider a piece of information, update it and re-share it, or, repurpose it.
-Great ways to repurpose information is through infographics, instructional videos, and eBooks, among others.
+Great ways to repurpose information are through infographics, instructional videos, and eBooks, among others.

 19. Article spinning